utils-lists 4.0.2

 static_children_list kids_registry;

-The file with the declarations of the µOS++ lists classes.
+Main C++ header file with the declarations for the µOS++ lists classes.